--Will Clint Capela get more than two blocks in this game?
+-Can Clint Capela get more than two blocks in this game?

 -Will the Eastern Conference Championship go seven games?

-This type of NBA betting goes beyond betting solely on one game and involves betting on more important accomplishments later in the season including: NBA Championship Winner, Eastern Conference Winner, Western Conference Winner, Division Winners, NBA Most Valuable Player, and even more.
+This type of NBA betting goes beyond betting solely on one game.
+It involves betting on more important accomplishments later in the season including: NBA Championship Winner, Eastern Conference Winner, Western Conference Winner, Division Winners, NBA Most Valuable Player, and even more.
 The process is straightforward; you place a bet on the player or team you believe will win the championship, conference, division, or award and if you are correct you win the bet.
 NBA futures bets remain popular because it allows you to be interested in the league on a daily basis without having to bet on each individual game.

 The NCAA is the collegiate level of basketball in the United States.
-The origins of college basketball date back to 1891 and was started by a man named James Naismith and has evolved enormously to become what we know of collegiate basketball today.
+The origins of college basketball date back to 1891, and was started by a man named James Naismith.
+It has evolved enormously to become what we know of collegiate basketball today.
 For both men and women, college basketball in the United States is divided into three separate divisions.
 The divisions are primarily ranked by the size of the schools where the lower number divisions are typically for the larger schools and programs.
 Each division is then broken down even further into various conferences which contain different numbers of teams from each division.
 The teams are placed into either Division I, Division II, or Division III.

 Unlike the NBA, college basketball does not follow a traditional playoff path as the NBA does and other professional sports.
-March Madness is the post popular event in college basketball and catches the attention of many basketball bettors around the world.
+March Madness is the post popular event in college basketball, and catches the attention of many basketball bettors around the world.
 March Madness is a tournament where 64 schools are selected and compete in a single-elimination style bracket tournament to decide who will be crowned the National Champion.
 The teams in the tournament are selected following the below criteria:

 It is important to note that technically 68 teams are selected, however, the last four teams selected have to compete in playoff games before the tournament starts and aren’t technically part of the tournament